CLICK HERE to view my ENGLISH GARDEN & other Photo Albums

 Was this a dream?
 Some Hollywood nightmare epic?

-Tumbling towers performed their rituals of burial and cremation
+Tumbling towers combined the rituals of burial and cremation

 Whilst towers of crooked faith grew high, enough to make us sick.